Omarosa Manigault Newman: Early life and career

 Newman was born in Youngstown, Ohio, the daughter of Theresa Marie Walker and Jack Thomas Manigault.
-Newman's father was murdered when she was seven years old.
+Newman's father died when she was seven years old.
 After graduating from The Rayen School in Youngstown, she earned a bachelor's degree in communications with a concentration in radio in 1996 at Central State University in Wilberforce, Ohio.
 She later moved to Washington, D.C., to attend Howard University, where she earned a master's degree and worked toward a doctorate in communications, but did not finish.
+She temporarily served as a facilitator and presenter at Howard University.
 Newman has also received biblical studies training at Payne Theological Seminary in Wilberforce, Ohio.

 In the 1990s, Newman worked in the office of Vice President Al Gore during the Clinton administration.
 She later said the job had been "a very difficult environment, because they don't believe in training.
 They just kind of throw you in the fire."
-Gore's former office administrator, Mary Margaret Overbey, has said in 2017, that Newman "was the worst hire we ever made."
+Gore's former office administrator, Mary Margaret Overbey, said in 2017 that Newman "was the worst hire we ever made."
+In her resume, Newman later described her job duties as a "senior scheduling and advance coordinator" in charge of Gore's schedule, though former Gore staffers told The New York Times that she was only in charge of responding to invitations.
 She was later transferred to Clinton's Commerce Department via the White House personnel office.
 Cheryl Shavers, who then served as the Commerce Department's Undersecretary for Technology Administration, said that Newman was "unqualified and disruptive," adding, "I had her removed."